redhat-developer/rh-che/README.md

 - builds the upstream repositories first as a pre-step,
 - then builds the RedHat distribution maven sub-project based on this upstream build.

-However, by passing a given propetrty, it is also possible to bypass the checkout and build of the upstream projects if the upstream che project is present locally on the developer's machine and has already been fully built by maven.
+However, by passing a given property, it is also possible to bypass the checkout and build of the upstream projects if the upstream che project is present locally on the developer's machine and has already been fully built by maven.
 In this case, this local Che repository is reused, which make the RedHat Che distribution build much faster.